lisa-lumos/SQL/1-basics.md

 1. Relational Databases (SQL)
 2. Non-Relational (noSQL)

-SQL: structured query language for interacting with Relational DBMS.
+SQL: Structured query language for interacting with Relational DBMS.

 SQL is basically 4 types of languages in one:
 - DQL: Data Query Language